mpichler94/advent-of-code-kotlin/README.md

 (https://adventofcode.com) in Kotlin.
 This library will get the puzzle input and example data from the website and also submit the results.

+There are additional helper functions to work with vectors and do traversals through graphs.

 At the moment this repository also contains my solutions for the puzzles; I will probably move them to a separate repository at some point.